 source of the money from which those students are being paid.

-both international students and students not qualifying for financial
+All students can work in GSA jobs, including both international students and students not qualifying for financial aid.
+GSA positions

 are paid by departmental budgets.
 Students do not have a maximum amount